tfabris/BlueGigaEmpeg/README.txt

 ------------------------------------------------------------------------------
 Modify your Arduino compiler for larger buffer size
 ------------------------------------------------------------------------------
+Note: If you obtained the Arduino board from Tony Fabris, then the Arduino is already programmed correctly.
+This step is only needed if you purchased the Arduino board yourself, or if you are making additional custom modifications to the software running on the Arduino board.

+First, you must download and install the standalone Arduino IDE from the link in the "Prerequisites" section of this document.

-For this code to work you must increase the size of the serial port buffers in the Arduino compiler, otherwise some of the track titles will not work.
+For BlueGigaEmpeg to work you must increase the size of the serial port buffers in the Arduino compiler, otherwise some of the track titles will not work.
 The symptom will be that you switch songs on the empeg, and the track title on the car stereo screen does not change to the new song title every time.

-To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC using the local Arduino compiler and uploader.
+To fix the issue, you must edit one of the header files in the Arduino compiler libraries, and then you must compile and upload your sketch from your local PC using the standalone version of the Arduino IDE.
 Arduino offers an online web editor for uploading code sketches, but the web editor won't work for this project because it doesn't have the capability of changing the header code to increase the size of the serial port buffer.